-Before a grant is awarded, the applicant will be required to sign a statement certifying adherence to these requirements.
 Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided they are legally empowered to work in the U.S. and perform the project work in the U.S. at the time that an award is made and throughout its duration.
 That is, a foreign national working on an SBIR/STTR project must NOT be an illegal alien and must be an immigrant alien or a foreign national visiting the U.S. on an approved VISA.
 Foreign nationals who have received a "green card" are considered permanent residents.
 Non-U.S. citizens may be asked to provide proof of their eligibility to work before an award is made.

 In addition, the Fast-Track PI must devote a minimum of 520 hours to the Phase II portion of the project or at least 5 hours per week if the Phase II portion of the project is less than 24 months in duration.
-If the Phase II portion project is less than 24 months in duration, applicants must state in the budget justification the duration of the project in weeks, in order to make clear that this requirement is fully met If the application is selected for funding, the PI will be required to sign a statement certifying adherence to all PI requirements.
+If the Phase II portion project is less than 24 months in duration, applicants must state in the budget justification the duration of the project in weeks, in order to make clear that this requirement is fully met.

-1. Additional PI Restrictions when submitting to SBIR Program Only
+Additional PI Restrictions when submitting to SBIR Program Only